Lake Isabella – Cal Brewer Memorial Airport

 Lake Isabella – Cal Brewer Memorial Airport (FAA LID: D15) is a public use airport located one nautical mile (2 km) east of the central business district of Lake Isabella, in Isabella County, Michigan, United States.
 The airport is owned by the Village of Lake Isabella.
 It was formerly known as Lake Isabella Airpark.

 Facilities and aircraft

 The airport covers an area of 18 acres (7 ha) at an elevation of 886 feet (270 m) above mean sea level.
-It has one runway designated 11/29 with an asphalt surface measuring 2,582 by 50 feet (787 x 15 m).
+It has one runway,designated 11/29 with an asphalt surface measuring 2,582 by 50 feet (787 x 15 m).

-For the 12-month period ending December 31, 2010, the airport had 1,264 general aviation aircraft operations, an average of 24 per week.
-At that time there were nine aircraft based at this airport, all single-engine.
+For the 12-month period ending December 31, 2015, the airport had 1,264 aircraft operations, an average of 24 per week.
+It was all general aviation.
+For the same time period, there were 6 aircraft based at the airport, all single-engine airplanes.

+The airport does not have a fixed-base operator, and no fuel is available.